How Is A Military Pension Divided In Divorce?

 The GI Bill

 Post 9/11 GI Bill benefits may not be treated as marital property, or the asset of a marital estate, subject to division in a divorce or other civil proceeding.
 (38 USC §3020 (f)(3).)
-The motivation of the GI Bill was to education the individual veteran, not their spouse.
+The motivation of the GI Bill was for the education of the individual veteran, not their spouse..

 Speak To An Experienced Divorce Attorney